gjrdyx/CP_HW3/README.md

   3

 //What does the -10 do in the second and fourth arguments of the line function, height-10-random(h)?
-Why is it there? make a range of the end of the lines
+Why is it there? make a range of the top end of the grass, so that the grass grows in random direction.